 DALLAS – With a flight path between the Himalayan mountains, the approach to Leh Airport (IXL) is one of the most breathtaking and scenic in the world.
 IXL is situated in the Indian state of Ladakh, which is a strategic airbase for India and is also used for commercial operations.

-Kushok Bakula Rimpoche Airport, aka Leh Airport, is named after the respected Kushok Bakula Rinpoche whose 19th incarnation was considered as a significant Indian and Ladakhi Statesman.
+Kushok Bakula Rimpoche Airport, aka Leh Airport, is named after the respected Kushok Bakula Rinpoche, whose 19th incarnation was considered a significant Indian and Ladakhi statesman.

 With a runway length of approximately 9,000ft (2,700m), IXL sits at a height of 3,256m (10,700ft) above Mean sea level, making it one of the airports situated at the highest altitude in the world.
 But with these mountains and elevation comes an extra risk involved at landing.

 All take-offs and landings are made within a narrow window in the mornings due to the surrounding terrain.
 The mountains produce fierce afternoon winds along with mountain waves which are a serious hazard to flights.

 Air India (AI), GoFirst (G8), Spicejet (SG), Vistara (UK), and the latest addition Indigo (6E) conduct frequent daily operations although nearly all flights fly to New Delhi (DEL) only.
 Recently, SpiceExpress has started cargo operation, too.

 Situated close to the tensed border between India and Pakistan, Security at the airport is in full swing.
 At the airport, even hand baggage is not permitted.